SpenceKonde/megaTinyCore/README.md

 If you were to set up a "low level" interrupt on a pin, and put that in the ISR, that pin would act as an ersatz reset pin (note that it wouldn't "stay" in reset like a real reset pin - it will reset the chip, and then the sketch (or bootloader) will start running again from the start until the interrupt was enabled, then reset again).

+megaTinyCore supports configurations with this pin fused to act as reset with programming over UART serial.
+See the Optiboot section below for more information

 # Features

 ### Memory-mapped flash: No need to declare PROGMEM or use F() macro anymore!
 Unlike classic AVRs, on the megaavr parts, the flash is within the same address space as the main memory.
-This means pgm_read_near functions are not needed to read them.
+This means pgm_read_*_near functions are not needed to read them.
 Because of this, the compiler automatically puts any variable declared `const` into progmem, and accesses it appropriately - you no longer need to explicitly declare them PROGMEM.
 This includes quoted string literals, so the F() macro is no longer needed either (as of 1.0.6, the F() macro is a no-op).

-However, do note that if you explicitly declare a variable PROGMEM, you must still use the pgm_read functions to read it, just like on classic AVRs.
+However, do note that if you explicitly declare a variable PROGMEM, you must still use the pgm_read functions to read it, just like on classic AVRs - when a variable is declared PROGMEM on megaavr parts, the pointer is offset (address is relative to start of flash, not start of address space); this same offset is applied when using the pgm_read_*_near functions.
+Do note that declaring things PROGMEM and accessing with pgm_read_*_near functions, although it works fine, is slower and wastes a small amount of flash (compared to simply declaring the variables const)

 **WARNING** In versions of megaTinyCore 1.0.6 and earlier, the sketch size reported during compilation does not include variables declared const.
 PROGMEM variables, however, are reported normally.
 This will be fixed in the next release.